The state of PV recycling: Building a solar circular economy

 Managing PV waste is imperative

-In fact, the International Renewable Energy Agency (IRENA) estimated that solar panel waste amounted to around 250,000 tons in 2016 and could reach a staggering 78 million tons by 2050.
-But the value of recycled waste material could exceed $15 billion by 2050.
-It could either be sold on the international markets or used to produce 2 billion new solar panels, securing future raw material supply and creating a circular economy.
+While in the past, the International Renewable Energy Agency (IRENA) estimated that solar panel waste could reach a staggering 78 million tons by 2050, ongoing growth in the sector means we need to anticipate even higher numbers.
+In fact, the value of recycled waste material could exceed $15 billion by 2050.
+These valuable materials could be sold on the international markets or used to produce 2 billion new solar panels, securing future raw material supply and creating a circular economy.

 A typical silicon PV module contains around: